 The input ratings shown on the dryer's data label are for elevations up to 2,000 feet (610 meters), unless elevation requirements of over 2,000 feet (610 meters) were specified at the time the dryer order was placed with the factory.
-The adjustment or conversion of dryers in the field for elevations over 2,000 feet (610 meters) are made by changing each burner orifice.
-If this conversion is necessary, contact the distributor who sold the dryer or contact Continental Girbau, Inc.[®]
+The adjustment or conversion of dryers in the field for elevations over 2,000 feet (610 meters) is made by changing each burner orifice.
+If this conversion is necessary, contact the distributor who sold the dryer or contact Continental Girbau, Inc.® a.
+Gas Specifications b.
+Gas Connections